Concealing Your Shame

 Okay, back to the SodaStream cylinder.
 When I reached the shelf and refreshed the page on my phone, here’s what I got:

-Wow, 337 units !
-(As an aside, this retailer almost always shows the aisle number in the store where the product can be found, which is stellar – not sure why it's not shown in this case, but it's a product I buy often, so I knew exactly where to go).
+Wow, 337 units in stock!
+(As an aside, this retailer almost always shows the aisle number in the store where the product can be found, which is stellar – not sure why it’s not shown in this case, but it’s a product I buy often, so I knew exactly where to go).

 Now here’s the shelf: